A. T. STILL UNIVERSITY (ATSU); ARIZONA SCHOOL OF DENTISTRY & ORAL HEALTH (ASDOH)

-This grant enables the Legacy Foundation Chris-Town YMCA Dental Clinic to expand its capacity to serve youth while communicating effectively with schools, local agencies and parents seeking preventive dental care.
+This grant enables the Legacy Foundation Chris-Town WMCA Dental Clinic to expand its capacity to serve youth while communicating effectively with schools, local agencies and parents seeking preventive dental care.
 The momentum created by Delta Dental of Arizona Foundation support helps the Y continue serving children and youth, and provides additional oral health education materials and learning opportunities.
 All of this increases the program’s community impact.
-Located in a high-need area of the city, in many cases this free dental clinic is the only dental facility available to these children and becomes their dental home.
+Located in a high-need area of the city, this clinic free dental clinic, in many cases, is the only dental facility available to these children and becomes their dental home.
 The clinic’s increased capacity directly serves uninsured and underserved children.
 Funding will be utilized to support clinic operations specifically replacement and repair of equipment.
 It will also be used to increase outreach to local schools and agencies unaware of these existing preventive services in the neighborhood.

 MAGGIE’S PLACE, INC.

 Maggie’s Place has a partnership with Central Arizona Shelter Services (CASS) Dental Clinic for the homeless.
 Through this partnership, Maggie’s Place guests (pregnant and parenting women in need) receive preventive dental care in a facility specializing in the needs of homeless people.
 This grant supports more services to alumni mothers, that is, mothers who have lived in one of the homes and receive ongoing support in the form of trainings, scholarships, bus passes, emergency expenses, and emotional support.
 Dental care increases a mother’s health, self-confidence, and quality of life.
 The goal is also for the mothers to model and pass along healthy oral health habits to their children.
 This investment in a mother’s health impacts not only herself and her children, but future children and often other relatives and partners.

 MARANA HEALTH CENTER